ecoslacker/yaaco/README.md

 At the moment this script only works to solve the following problems:
 * Symmetric TSP (Traveling Salesman Problem)

 ## ACO metaheuristic

-At the moment this code only includes partial support for the AS algorithm, there are more algorithms in the ACO family that are not yet available.
+At the moment this code only includes support for Ant System (AS), Elitist Ant System (EAS), Rank-Based Ant System (RAS) and MAX-MIN Ant System (MMAS) algorithms.
+There are more algorithms in the ACO family that are not yet available.
+Also, local search is not supporteb at the moment.
 They will be added to this code eventually, just be patient and check the project change log.

+The default algorithm is AS, to use another algorithm the `flag` variable should be used.
+User should assing values to the algorithm's parameters, otherwise default values acording to literature are used.

+This code is closely based in the original [ACOTSP](http://www.aco-metaheuristic.org/aco-code/public-software.html) created by Thomas Stützle.
+It could be not *Pythonic* because the original code is in *C* language.
+The main advantages to use this code over the original, maybe the its simplicity, readability (for Non-C programmers) and graphical additions.

 ## Requirements

 This framework requires:
-* Python 2.7
+* Python 2.7 (Not tested in Python 3)
 * Numpy
 * Matplotlib